 Heat stress - or hyperthermia - occurs when the body produces more heat than it can dissipate.
 Flying-foxes are generally affected when temperatures exceed 42°C and roost vegetation in their camps doesn't provide enough shade refuge.
 Post-mortems suggest that flying-foxes mainly die from resulting heat shock i.e. the body can no longer function effectively.

-The severity of a heat stress event is likely to be reduced by:
+The severity of the effect of an extreme heat event on flying-foxes is likely to be reduced by:

 - enough understorey and mid-storey vegetation for shelter from extreme heat